 The Joint Permit Application (JPA) for Wetlands and Stream mitigation was formally submitted to the U.S. Army Corps of Engineers (USACE) and the MDE in August 2016.
 In late February 2018, MDE issued its Non-Tidal Wetlands and Waterways permit in advance of the USACE permit, even though it was a joint application.
 However, due to the passage of time since the permit had been drafted, MDE updated and issued the finalized permit the first week of April 2018.
 The USACE completed its National Environmental Policy Act (NEPA) and conditions review and public interface, receipt of comments and comment resolution, and issued the Section 10 404 Permit on March 14, 2018.
 This timing supported MTA's planned advertisement for the Wetlands and Streams mitigation construction contracts.
 In October 2018, the project submitted a request to USACE and MDE to extend the duration of the permits until December 2021 to accommodate potentially extending construction periods resulting from construction moratoriums for forests and streams.
+The approval from MDE was received during the week of December 3, 2018, and the USACE approval letter continues in process, possibly affected by the federal government shutdown.

 The project team continues to address the environmental mitigation for wetlands through the development of the off-site Ken-Gar location.
 The Ken-Gar final plans were submitted to the Maryland Department of the Environment (MDE) and the USACE in June 2017, completing the requirements for permits to be issued by these agencies.
 Wetlands mitigation will be implemented by a separate design-bid-build construction contract administered by MTA.
 MTA reviewed the JPA permits as issued, and found nothing that would cause a change in the wetlands mitigation design as developed; however, MDE had several minor comments which MTA addressed and subsequently received MDE approval for site development in July 2018.
-Advertisement of the construction contract is targeted for January 2019 with bids due in March 2019.
-NTP is planned for June 2019, with construction completion no later than October 2020, allowing for seasonal suspensions of work during the forested area moratorium period(s).
+Additional Montgomery County comments on the design required minor changes and additional reviews by MDE through the end of 2018.
+Advertisement of the construction contract is targeted for March 2019, with NTP anticipated by late summer 2019 to allow the application of herbicides on non-native grasses.

 Stream mitigation is continuing through the development of Paint Branch.
 The Paint Branch final plans were also submitted to the MDE and the USACE in June 2017.
 Stream mitigation will also be implemented by a separate design-bid-build construction contract administered by MTA.
 MTA reviewed the JPA permits as issued, and found nothing that would cause a change in the stream mitigation design as developed.
 MDE also concurred with the design.
-MTA plans to advertise the Paint Branch Stream Mitigation construction contract in early 2019.
-Construction may extend through 2021 due to separate seasonal moratoriums for forests and for streams.
+Since some of the property that will be affected during construction is controlled by the local airport, MTA included requirements from Department of Homeland Security, especially those related to security for accessing the air side of the airport, in the contract solicitation documents.
+MTA advertised the Paint Branch Stream Mitigation construction contract on February 14, 2019, with bids due in 45 days.
+Construction is planned to extend through 2021 due to separate seasonal moratoriums for forests and for streams.